-THIRD DIGIT

-SP Delay & Timing Functions

-0 No Latching

-1 Setpoint Latched

-2 Manual Relay Reset

-3 Setpoint Latched with Manual Relay Reset

-4 Setpoint Latched Off

-5 Hysteresis, Deviation & PID Mode

-(includes SP Tracking)

-N ote:

-set in [XX6] are not functional.

-N ote:

-[XX5] is a set up procedure setting

-only.
-To finish, reset to 0-4 as

-only.
-To finish, reset to 0-4 as required for setpoint latching and
+THIRD DIGIT SP Delay & Timing Functions 0 No Latching 1 Setpoint Latched 2 Manual Relay Reset 3 Setpoint Latched with Manual Relay Reset 4 Setpoint Latched Off 5 Hysteresis, Deviation & PID Mode (includes SP Tracking) Note: In PID mode, all functions on SP1 set in [XX6] are not functional.
+Note: [XX5] is a set up procedure setting only.
+To finish, reset to 0-4 as required for setpoint latching and relay reset modes.